-When a relationship is on the rocks, a couple may seek counseling to improve intimacy and understanding or to determine whether or not to separate.
-In couples counseling, the relationship is the focus, although each member of the couple should also expect to focus on self-improvement and self-awareness.
+Couples or marriage counseling is offered to support people in relationship who may be considering separation or seeking improved intimacy and understanding.
+In couples counseling, the relationship is the focus, although each partner should also expect to focus on self-improvement and self-awareness.

-Couples seek counseling for any number of reasons, from power struggles and communication problems, to sexual dissatisfaction and infidelity.
-Though counseling is recommended as soon as discontent arises in a relationship, studies show that on average, a couple will not seek therapy until they have been unhappy for six years.
+People in relationship seek counseling for any number of reasons, from power struggles and communication problems, to sexual dissatisfaction and infidelity.
+Though counseling is recommended as soon as discontent arises in a relationship, studies show that on average, partners will not seek therapy until they have been unhappy for six years.
 And yet, the more time has passed, the more difficult it may be to repair the relationship.
 In some cases, a couple who has already decided to separate may pursue therapy in order to end the relationship amicably and respectfully.

-Effective therapy will likely address many aspects of the relationship, although communication tends to be the primary focus of couples therapy.
-When couples repeatedly employ conflict avoidance or engage in heated power struggles, communication problems ensue; resentment builds, and repairs are never made.
+Effective therapy will likely address many aspects of the relationship, although communication tends to be the primary focus of relationship therapy.
+When partners repeatedly employ conflict avoidance or engage in heated power struggles, communication problems ensue; resentment builds, and repairs are never made.
 John Gottman, who collected decades’ worth of data on marriage and relationships, identified that the lack of adequate repair following an argument is the biggest contributor to marital unhappiness and divorce.
-Couples counselors know that one of the first steps in improving a relationship is to teach a couple how to regulate their emotions, stay calm, and use healthy communication skills to resolve problems new and old, and many partners see their communication improved as a result of couples counseling.
+Counselors know that one of the first steps in improving a relationship is to teach each person how to regulate their emotions, stay calm, and use healthy communication skills to resolve problems new and old, and many partners see their communication improved as a result of counseling.

 Successful therapy depends on each partner’s motivation and dedication to the process, and couples can expect to become better listeners and communicators and to find new ways to support one another.
-Goals will be established by each partner under the guidance of the therapist, and in order to achieve these objectives, each member of the couple must be prepared to acknowledge and understand his or her role in the relationship.
+Goals will be established by the couple under the guidance of the therapist, and in order to achieve these objectives, each partner must be prepared to acknowledge and understand his or her role in the relationship.
 It is not uncommon for conflict to arise within therapy sessions, but ethical therapists will strive to remain neutral and avoid taking sides.

-Some couples counselors offer supplemental individual sessions to each partner as a matter of course, and some may offer individual sessions upon request.
-Therapists who specialize in couples counseling are likely to have a marriage and family therapist license (MFT).
+Some relationship counselors offer supplemental individual sessions to each partner as a matter of course, and some may offer individual sessions upon request.
+Therapists who specialize in relationship counseling are likely to have a marriage and family therapist license (MFT).

-Marriage or couples counseling is often held once per week, but this may vary depending on your therapy goals and whether you are also attending individual or group therapy sessions.
+Relationship counseling is often held once per week, but this may vary depending on your therapy goals and whether you are also attending individual or group therapy sessions.
 Couples and marriage counseling is offered in a wide variety of settings, including private practices, university counseling centers, and group practices.
-Couples counseling is often short-term, though healing takes time, and ultimately, the therapy will proceed for as long as the couple is committed to seeing it through or until resolution is reached.
+Counseling is often short-term, though healing takes time, and ultimately, the therapy will proceed for as long as the couple is committed to seeing it through or until resolution is reached.

 Articles on Relationships and Marriage